iephdevs/heroku-buildpack-mcserver/README.md

 **WARNING** You are now connected to the Minecraft server.
 Use `Ctrl-A Ctrl-D` to exit the screen session.
 (If you hit `Ctrl-C` while in the session, you'll terminate the Minecraft server.)

-## Customizing

-### Minecraft

-The server is able to be configured through the many files such as permissions, and ops.
-The setup is extremely important, as it cannot be changed.
-You can also add plugins to the plugins folder, and add any other files you'd like such as spigot.yml, or a world.
-The website can also be configured from opt/index.rhtml

-**Additional Notes** The server version/software can be changed from bin/compile, and replace ```minecraft_url="https://cdn.getbukkit.org/spigot/spigot-1.8-R0.1-SNAPSHOT-latest.jar"```.
-Additionally, the server already contains EssentialsX and ViaVersion (For Version Support).